 Net cash provided by operating activities increased \$66.5 million to \$265.0 million during fiscal 2017 compared to \$198.6 million during fiscal 2016.
-The increase in net cash provided by operating activities is primarily due to a \$32.2 million improvement in cash flows from our working capital accounts driven by a decrease in net DSOs from 73 days to 67 days, a change in long-term liabilities of \$10.8 million, a change in income taxes of \$5.3 million and a \$28.4 million increase in net income, excluding the effect of the \$85.1 million impairment charge in fiscal 2016.
-These increases in operating cash flows were offset, in part, by a change in earnings from our joint ventures of \$4.6 million and a \$5.1 million change from foreign currency transactions.
+The increase in net cash provided by operating activities is primarily due to a \$32.2 million improvement in cash flows from our working capital accounts driven by a decrease in net DSOs from 74 days to 68 days, a change in other long-term liabilities of \$10.8 million, primarily related to our long-term incentive plans, a change in income taxes of \$5.3 million, and a \$18.2 million increase in net income after adjusting for non-cash items.